BSc (Hons) Computer Game Applications Development

 • Game play mechanics in Unreal Engine.

-You'll graduate armed with all the confidence and skills you need for a successful career in the multi-billion-pound computer games industry.
+You’ll graduate with all the confidence and skills you need for an exciting career in the multi-billion-pound creative industries, including games and software development.

 This course is top in Scotland for Teaching Satisfaction (National Student Survey 2023).
 It also ranked in the UK top 5 for Course Satisfaction (Computer Science and Information Systems) in the 2023 Guardian University Guide.